 Cape Cod, Nantucket & Martha's Vineyard

 When summer comes around, New England's top seashore destination gets packed to the gills.
-Cars stream over the two bridges that connect Cape Cod to the mainland, ferries shuttle visitors to and from the islands and coconut-oiled bodies plop down on towels all along the shore.
+Cars stream over the two bridges that connect Cape Cod to the mainland, ferries shuttle visitors to and from the islands, and sun-seeking bodies plop down on towels all along the shore.
 This trio of destinations offers a beach for every mood.

-With more lobsters, lighthouses and charming resort villages than you can shake a stick at, Maine is New England at its most iconic.
+With more lobsters, lighthouses and charming resort villages than you can shake a selfie stick at, Maine is New England at its most iconic.
 The sea looms large here, with mile upon mile of jagged sea cliffs, peaceful harbors and pebbly beaches.
-Eat your way through food- and art-crazed Portland, one of America's coolest small cities.
+Eat and drink your way through food- and beer-crazed Portland, one of America's coolest small cities.

 Quaint fishing villages, kitschy tourist traps and genteel towns – the Cape has many faces.
 Each attracts a different crowd.
 Families seeking calm waters perfect for little tykes favor Cape Cod Bay on the peninsula's quieter north side.
 College students looking to play hard in the day and let loose after the sun goes down set out for Falmouth or Wellfleet.

-Boston may be the state capital, but it's not the only town in Massachusetts with traveler appeal.
-Destinations with rich histories, vibrant cultural scenes and unique events merit a visit.
+Boston may be the state capital, but it's not the only town in eastern Massachusetts with traveler appeal.
+Many nearby places with rich histories, vibrant cultural scenes and unique events merit a visit.
 Easily accessible from Boston, most of these are ideal day-trip destinations.
-From the moment the Pilgrims stepped ashore at Plymouth Rock, this area was on the map.

 Central Massachusetts & the Berkshires

-Home to the state capital, Montpelier, northern Vermont is also home to the state's largest city, Burlington.
-Never fear, though: this area still has all of the rural charms found elsewhere.
-Even within Burlington, cafe-lined streets coexist with scenic paths along Lake Champlain.
+Northern Vermont is home to the state's largest city, Burlington, and the state capital, Montpelier.
+Never fear, however: this area still has all of the rural charms found elsewhere.
+Even within Burlington, cafe-lined streets coexist with scenic paths along Lake Champlain and the Winooski River.